wp-plugins/flyzoo/readme.txt

 Stable tag: 0.2.0
 License: GPLv2

-Free, Stylish Chat & Social Widget to Engage your Users!
+The Stylish Chat & Social Widget to Engage your Users!